-Certainty Equivalence Theorem: If the randomness or unpredictability in problem data exists solely in the objective function coefficients of a linear objective function, then it is correct to solve the LP in regular form after simply using the expected values for the random coefficients in the objective.
+Certainty Equivalence Theorem: If the randomness or unpredictability in problem data exists solely in the objective function coefficients of a linear objective function, then it is correct to solve the model in regular form after simply using the expected values for the random coefficients in the objective.

-If the randomness exists in a right-hand side or a constraint coefficient, then it is not correct simply to replace the random element by its average or expected value.
+If the randomness exists in a right-hand side or a constraint coefficient, then it is generally not correct to simply replace the random element by its average or expected value.
 We can be slightly more precise if we define: